ariellebryn/litesuggest/README.md

 ```
     $(".container").litesuggest({
         words: ["any", "words", "you want", "to be", "suggested"], // An array of strings, which will be parsed and used for suggestions
-        groupSelector: ".group" // An additional selector you can use if you want to use multiple litesuggest input groups
+        groupSelector: ".group1" // An additional selector you can use if you want to use multiple litesuggest input groups
     });
 ```